icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Semantic icons](https://github.com/khalilou88/semantic-icons) - A collection of free and open source icons ready for use in your angular projects using the component attribute selector and the svg tag.
 * [coolshapes](https://github.com/ngxpert/coolshapes) -  An Angular library aiming at allowing developers to use cool-looking abstract shapes with little grainy gradients from [coolshapes](https://coolshap.es/).
 * [lucide](https://github.com/lucide-icons/lucide) - An open-source icon library that provides 1000+ vector (svg) files for displaying icons and symbols in digital and non-digital projects.
 The library aims to make it easier for designers and developers to incorporate icons into their Angular projects by providing an official [package](https://lucide.dev/guide/packages/lucide-angular).
-* [iconic](https://github.com/nginf/iconic) - Angular library to provide components of open-source icon libraries.
+* [@ngverse/icons](https://github.com/ngverse/icons) - Angular library that allows you to use popular open-source icons as regular components.
 * [angular-phosphor-icons](https://github.com/aromero86/angular-phosphor-icons) - Set of components designed for utilizing [Phosphor Icons](https://phosphoricons.com/) in Angular via directives.
+* [ic-on](https://www.npmjs.com/package/@ic-on/main) - The future of iconing.
+* [ngxi](https://github.com/adrian-ub/ngxi) - A comprehensive collection of SVG icons for Angular applications that provides seamless integration with thousands of popular icons.

 #### Images